genlaw/genlaw.github.io/resources.md

 : Great guide on prompting.

 [BERT for Humanists](https://www.bertforhumanists.org/tutorials/) by Matt Wilkens, David Mimno, Melanie Walsh, Rosamond Thalken, and Maria Antoniak (2022)
+: Fantastic tutorial on language models, geared toward those that do not have a background in the area

 ## Diffusion Models